Ransomware Protection helps with Productivity and Overall IT Security

 Ransomware does not discriminate.
 It does not matter if you have a large or small organization.
 No computer is immune from being attacked.
 Ransomware attacks like WannaCry even show how hundreds of thousands of computers are susceptible to attack.
 Ransomware has become so widespread that all companies are at risk.

-What do I do if I get infected?
+What do I do if I get infected and do not have any Ransomware Protection?

 Determine your options.
 At this point, you only have 3 viable options.